shirakaba/iPhone-libmecab/readme.md

 Information about the dictionary format and part-of-speech tags used by mecab-ko-dic is documented in [this Google Spreadsheet](https://docs.google.com/spreadsheet/ccc?key=0ApcJghR6UMXxdEdURGY2YzIwb3dSZ290RFpSaUkzZ0E&usp=sharing), linked to from `mecab-ko-dic`'s [repo readme](https://bitbucket.org/eunjeon/mecab-ko-dic/src/master/README.md).

+Note how ko-dic has one less feature column than NAIST JDIC, and has an altogether different set of information (e.g.  doesn't provide the "original form" of the word).

 The tags are a slight modification of those specified by 세종 (Sejong), whatever that is.
 The mappings from Sejong to mecab-ko-dic's tag names are given in tab "태그 v2.0" on the above-linked spreadsheet.

 The dictionary format is specified fully (in Korean) in tab "사전 형식 v2.0" of the spreadsheet.
 Any blank values default to `*`.